Lakshmi-reddy9/pm_project/docs/project_management_plan.md

 ### Stories by Role[](https://github.com/raybox94/PuMpup/PROJECT_CHARTER/#stories-by-role)

 .
-As an Administartor, I want to oversee and perform administrative functions concerned with the project.
-This include calling contractors, scheduling appointments, ordering supplies and preparing reports so that they get to keep up with the clients and the team members.
+As an Database Manager, I want to allow database administrators to define new patches for databases or to easily apply new patches that come from vendors, thus updating databases with enhancements and keeping them secure.

 .
 As a Project Manager, I want to identify the central problem to solve and determine, with input from the sponsor and stakeholders so that I can meet the client needs and requirements.